 - Provide regular updates to candidates about the status of their application and any next steps

 - Schedule interviews and other recruitment activities in a timely manner

 - Communicate clearly and openly with candidates during the recruitment process

 Effective communication can also involve being transparent about the challenges and opportunities your startup faces and being open to feedback and questions from candidates.

 This can help build trust and understanding between you and potential candidates and increase the chances of attracting top candidates to your startup.

-To make your startup a hot destination for employees, consider offering a competitive salary and benefits packages, creating a positive and inclusive company culture, providing opportunities for career growth and professional development, and offering a flexible work environment.
+To make your startup a hot destination for employees, consider offering a competitive salary and benefits packages, creating a positive and inclusive company culture, and implementing a strong hiring strategy for startups.
+This includes providing opportunities for career growth and professional development, and offering a flexible work environment.